mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/media.md

 {:id="ImagePicker.TextColor" .color} *TextColor*
 : Specifies the text color of the `ImagePicker` as an alpha-red-green-blue integer.

+{:id="ImagePicker.Top" .number} *Top*
+: Specifies the position of the Top edge of the component relative to an AbsoluteArrangement.

 {:id="ImagePicker.Visible" .boolean} *Visible*
 : Specifies whether the `ImagePicker` should be visible on the screen.
 Value is `true`{:.logic.block}